 3. YouTube: Shorts

-YouTube Shorts are giving long-form videos some competition.
+YouTube Shorts is giving long-form videos some competition.
 Brands integrating both formats into their social media management strategy see increased brand awareness and better audience retention.

 4. TikTok: Authenticity